Mayur0828/Bird_Species_Classifcation_Using_Deep-Learning/README.md

 3) RestNet101
 4) InceptionV3

-Here, I am using VGG16 Pretrained Model which is a standard model provided by CNN.
+Here, After using different models I can conclude that a visual geometry group(Vgg)16 is giving a better accuracy than the rest of models.